functionland/docs/docs/functionyard/hardware/fxblox-hardware-rpi-reimage.md

 7. **Download the Latest Image**

-   Download the latest image for your CM4, from [the official GitHub repository](https://github.com/functionland/rk1-image/latest/release).
-Download all the files that start with CM4_update into one folder on your computer.
+   Download the latest image for your CM4, from [the official GitHub repository](https://github.com/functionland/rpi-image/releases/latest).
+Download all the files that start with `rpi_cm4_fulimage` into one folder on your computer.

 8. **Unzip the Image Content**

-   Right click on the one that ends with .zip and click Extract All.
-Extract the contents of the downloaded image to a known location on your computer. you can also use a software like 7zip to unzip but both Windows and Mac should natively support the unzip.
+   Right click on the one that ends with `.zip.001` and use [7zip application](https://www.7-zip.org/download.html) to extract.
+Extract the contents of the downloaded image to a known location on your computer.

 9. **Install and Run Raspberry Pi Imager**